-Unlike Windows on Ubuntu’s latest versions such as 20.04 LTS, we don’t need to install any extra software to connect and use Google Drive account.
-Everything there and we just need to login to Ubuntu using a Google account.
+Unlike Windows on Ubuntu’s latest versions such as 20.04 LTS, we don’t need to install any extra software to connect and use a Google Drive account.
+Everything is there and we just need to login into Ubuntu using a Google account.

 1. Open Settings

-Go to Ubuntu Settings, you can search for it in Applications or directly click on the drop arrow given right top side top access the Power Menu.
+Go to Ubuntu Settings, you can search for it in Applications or directly click on the drop arrow gave on the right top side, to access the Power Menu.

 2. Select Account

 On the left side panel, you will find various options and one of them will be Accounts, select it to see further options.

 3. log in to your Google Account

 As Gnome Online Accounts offers various services to directly logged in from Ubuntu Linux, among them, you will also find Google.

 Note: If you couldn’t see Google online Account option then install it using the below-given commands in the terminal:

 Click on it and enter your Gmail email address and password.